What is a Lakeshore Buffer?

 On the right are Photos of recent buffer projects.
 These PDFs include before and after pictures.
 See how beautiful a lakeshore buffer can be.

 If you are interested in having a buffer strip designed and planted on your property, this spring and summer would be a great time to have it done!
-If you would like to become involved in reducing the pollution of Little Rock Lake and the channel by planting a buffer strip or need additional information, please call Nathan Sanoski at the Benton SWCD office 320-968-5300 Ext 3, Guy Spence at 255-8916, or Maureen Graber at 282-7113.
+If you would like to become involved in reducing the pollution of Little Rock Lake and the channel by planting a buffer strip or need additional information, please call Nathan Sanoski at the Benton SWCD office 320-968-5300 Ext 3, or Maureen Graber at 282-7113.